 - 226 majors to choose from, from Art Studies to Physics, graduating with University Honors

-- 80% of students continue on to grad school at high-achieving universities like Oxford and Tufts, going on to become immunologists, physical therapists, professional writers and even, in one case, a German translator for the TV series Grimm.
+- 80% of students continue on to grad school at top-tier universities like Oxford and Tufts, becoming immunologists, physical therapists, professional writers, and even, in one case, a German translator for the TV series Grimm.

 Are you an urban academic?
 Explore and learn more about Urban Honors.